NarotGit/Traffic-Sign-Recognition-/README.md

 • This repository consists of files required to deploy a Traffic sign recognition model using __deep neural networks__ and Web app ___created with Flask___

-• If you want to view the deployed model, click on the following link: link:"https://traffic-sign-recognization-api.herokuapp.com/"
+• If you want to view the deployed model, click on the following link:<br>
+link:"https://traffic-sign-recognization-api.herokuapp.com/"

 • If you are searching for __Code__, __Algorithms used__ and __Accuracy__ of the model...Click the link mentioned below for the same: